-Prepare the caramel sauce: Gently melt coconut oil and maple syrup in a cup in the microwave or in a water bath on the stove.
+Prepare the caramel sauce: Gently melt coconut oil and maple syrup in a water bath on the stove.
 It should be warm but not boiling.
 Add the cinnamon, cardamom, vanilla and salt and stir to combine.
-Let cool.
+Let cool slightly.

 In a high-speed blender or powerful food processor, mix bananas, cinnamon, cardamom & maple syrup until completely smooth and the texture of a soft serve ice cream.
 Don’t over mix it.
 You wanna keep it as frozen and thick as possible while still breaking down the banana pieces.

 Quickly transfer the nice cream to a tin or dish of choice.
 Pour the almond butter caramel on top and give it a couple of quick swirls so it’s semi-incorporated (see image).

 Place in the freezer and let sit for about 2 hours.